-The cost of protein powder can vary greatly on the basis of source, refinement and the cost of additional additives which may also be beneficial for protein digestion and absorption.
+The cost of protein powder can vary greatly on the basis of source, refinement, and the cost of additional additives which may also be beneficial for protein digestion and absorption.
 A review of the product range we supply provides a protein cost per 30grams of about $0.50 to $6.50 for the actual protein content of the product.

-If you are looking for a low cost protein, whey provides the best value for money.
+If you are looking for a low-cost protein, whey provides the best value for money.
 A blended product of whey concentrate and whey isolate generally offers the best value.

-Factors which can Effect cost.
+Factors that can affect cost.

-1. Protein Source
+- Protein Source

-2. Protein Refinement
+- Protein Refinement

 Protein concentration can vary depending on the processes used to refine a protein source into powder.
 Whey concentrates are the least processed form and contain approximately 80% protein.
 Protein Isolates are the most common form of protein supplement and contain around 90% protein.
-Hydrolysates are isolates which have undergone further processing which both removes even more impurities but more importantly pre-digests the product.
+Hydrolysates are isolates that have undergone further processing which both removes even more impurities but more importantly pre-digests the product.
 Hydrolysates contain a huge 94% or higher purity but cost substantially more.

-Better products tend to also have certain additives which increase the cost of protein powder but also improve the product in terms of taste, digestibility and protein absorption.
+Better products tend to also have certain additives which increase the cost of protein powder but also improve the product in terms of taste, digestibility, and protein absorption.
 Whey often includes lactase for example, which helps with digestion and lactose intolerance.